Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: CONCLUDING REMARKS

 How do supercooled liquids flow?
 From the macroscopic viewpoint, Maxwell has laid the foundation for understanding the mechanical response of viscoelastic matter, including supercooled liquids, by introducing the Maxwell time $\tau_\mathrm{M}$ and the solid-liquid duality associated with $\tau_\mathrm{M}$.
 This approach, though extremely important in concept, lacks a clear molecular basis, which impedes the construction of a more general theory from microscopic structure and interaction.
 At the microscopic level, DH is one of the most important dynamical characteristics of supercooled liquids.
 Particularly, it has been proven that DH is closely correlated to the zero-shear viscosity \cite{cavagna2009pr}.
 Knowing these facts, one may expect a microscopic approach, which embodies the conceptual solid-liquid duality by involving DH, for elucidating the flow behaviors of supercooled liquids.

 The key to bridging the gap between the microscopic and the macroscopic worlds is the local configurational relaxation time $\tau_\mathrm{LC}$.
 Defined at the particle level, $\tau_\mathrm{LC}$ well reflects the local mobility and the heterogeneous feature of dynamics.
 Moreover, $\tau_\mathrm{LC}$ plays a role similar to that of $\tau_\mathrm{M}$ in the Maxwell model: Depending on the comparison between $\tau_\mathrm{LC}$ and the external driving rate, the corresponding local region can exhibit solid-like or liquid-like response.
 Then, the macroscopic behavior is given by the average behavior of all local regions in the system.
 These results unify the concept of solid-liquid duality and DH into a micro-mechanical picture for the flow of supercooled liquids. $\tau_\mathrm{LC}$ has an unambiguous structural foundation.
-With the aid of statistical learning methods and PEL, we show that $\tau_\mathrm{LC}$ is mainly determined by the combined effect of local packing and local configurational distortion, which are respectively represented by the barrier height and the tilted strain of the particle-level energy basin.
+With the aid of statistical learning methods and a model considering the shear-facilitated activation from energy basins, we show that $\tau_\mathrm{LC}$ is determined by the combined effect of local packing and local configurational distortion, which are respectively represented by the barrier height and the tilted strain of the particle-level energy basin.
 With these efforts, we establish a chain relation of \textit{local configuration -- local dynamics -- local response -- flow behaviors} for supercooled liquids.